 Nootropics are all the rage these days, so we thought it would be a good idea to give these brain pills some attention.
 We had our research team check out some of their most popular ingredients, look at possible side effects and take a peek at some scientific research – if any.

 The word nootropic was “created” in 1972 by a Romanian psychologist named Corneliu E. Giurgea.
 Nootropics are a class of supplements that are designed to enhance cognitive function, increase memory and boost concentration.
 Some nootropics offer increased energy, alertness and even the ability to help you cope with stress.

 Popular Nootropics Articles

 There are countless nootropics on the market and even more ingredients.
 Here’s a quick look at some of the most popular elements that we found to be in most nootropic supplements:

 GABA (Gamma-Amino Butyric acid) is a neurotransmitter that inhibits nerve cell impulses.
-It can be used to treat anxiety, epilepsy, and chronic pain, but is more commonly sold as a natural tranquilizer.

 What Does the Science Say About Nootropics?